An open API service indexing awesome lists of open source software.

 ```

-Run [`mas upgrade`](#mas-upgrade) to install pending upgrades.
+Run [`mas update`](#mas-update) to install pending updates.

-### โฌ‡๏ธ Installing Apps
+### ⬇️ Installing apps

-All the commands in this section require you to be logged into an Apple Account in the Mac App Store.
+All the commands in this section require you to be logged into an Apple Account

-> Depending on your Apple Account settings, you might need to re-authenticate yourself in the Mac App Store to perform a
+> Depending on your Apple Account settings, you might need to re-authenticate in

-#### `mas purchase`
+#### `mas get`

-`mas purchase โ€ฆ` installs free applications that you haven't yet gotten/"purchased" from the Mac App Store.
+`mas get …` installs free apps that you haven't yet gotten/"purchased"

-> `purchase` is currently a misnomer, because it currently can only "purchase" free apps.
-To purchase apps that cost
+> The `purchase` alias is currently a misnomer, because it currently can only

-> money, please purchase them directly in the Mac App Store.
+> in the App Store.

 ```console

-$ mas purchase 497799835
+$ mas get 497799835

 ==> Downloading Xcode